landont168/stockle/README.md

 - update #2 (1 hour) - displayed stat modal + soluton on game end using mui alert + handled dup guesses + fixed game logic handling bug
 - update #3 (2 hours) - refactored frontend - took a while but got most of the junk cleaned up :)

-aug 15, 2024
+aug 15, 2024 (5 hour)

 - update #1: refactor react + css (2 hours)
 - update #2: converted janky game board into mui table (2 hours)
-- update #3: continued to refactor css as much as possible and improve responsiveness (1 hour). gonna go over frontend one more time to remove unused stuff. might also convert css to tailwind since its been simplified so much (half the lines of css lol). not sure if tailwind css is good or not
+- update #3: continued to refactor css as much as possible and improve responsiveness (1 hour). gonna go over frontend one more time to remove unused stuff. looked into refactoring css into tailwind css but i dont like how messy it can get and id rather keep all the styling in one spot

+aug 16, 2024
+- todo: continue to refactor frontend as much as possible (ex. refactor dark theme stuff into hook?)

 ### challenges: